Point2RBox-v3: Self-Bootstrapping from Point Annotations via Integrated Pseudo-Label Refinement and Utilization: Method

 The architectural overview of Point2RBox-v3 is presented in Figure \ref{fig:mainfig}.
-Point2RBox-v3 retains the foundational components of Point2RBox-v2 \citep{yu2025point2rboxv2}, which are ResNet50 \citep{he2016deep} backbone, FPN \citep{lin2017feature} head, PSC \citep{yu2023psc} angle coder as well as losses ($\mathcal{L}_{others}$) shown in the figure.
-The details of $\mathcal{L}_{others}$ are provided in Appendix \ref{sec:loss_from_v2}.
-Our contribution lies in two enhanced modules: \textbf{Progressive Label Assignment (PLA)} and \textbf{Prior-Guided Dynamic Mask Loss (PGDM-Loss)}.
+The simple evolutionary context of Point2RBox series is as follows: Point2RBox \citep{yu2024point2rbox} established the angle prediction module via symmetry learning, while Point2RBox-v2 \citep{yu2025point2rbox} introduced the scale prediction module based on spatial layout learning.
+The detailed explanation is in Appendix~\ref{sec:relation}.
+While retaining the foundational components of this strong baseline (i.e., ResNet50 \citep{he2016deep} backbone, FPN \citep{lin2017feature} head, PSC \citep{yu2023psc} angle coder, and losses $\mathcal{L}_{others}$ as shown in the Figure~\ref{fig:mainfig}), Point2RBox-v3 focuses on two core innovations: \textbf{Progressive Label Assignment (PLA)} and \textbf{Prior-Guided Dynamic Mask Loss (PGDM-Loss)}.
+These modules not only reinforce scale learning but, crucially, PLA enables the utilization of dynamic scale information for multi-level label assignment within the FPN under a weakly-supervised framework.

 \textbf{PLA} iteratively generates and refines online pseudo bounding boxes in a dynamic manner for label assignment.
 It re-establishes the effectiveness of FPN in point-supervised learning scenarios. \textbf{PGDM-Loss} enhances the supervisory quality in the object scale learning task by selecting the mask-generating method between SAM and watershed.
 Incorporated with other components inherited from Point2RBox-v2, our method achieves a consistent improvement (59.6\% vs 51.0\%) over the previous SOTA end-to-end performance.
 In subsequent subsections, PLA and PGDM-Loss are detailed.